rendall/icebreakers/QUESTIONS.md

   * What is your cellphone wallpaper?
   * What is your favorite TV show?
   * What is your favorite breakfast food?
-  * What is your favorite color?
   * What is your favorite dessert?
-  * What is your favorite item you’ve bought this year?
+  * What is your favorite item you've bought this year?
   * What is your favorite magical or mythological animal?
   * What is your favorite meal to cook and why?
   * What is your favorite memory with your best friend?